 The SamSara Story

 Samsara Gear is riveting, disruptive and unprecedented fashion.
 Our collections are from Himalayan sheep wool, organic cotton and silk, all hand-woven and vibrant.
-Our tailors on 39th street in the NYC garment district assure we maintain control and consistency over sizing and fit.
+Our tailors in the NYC garment district assure we maintain control and consistency over sizing and fit.

 There is another dimension to our fashion line that cannot be found anywhere else.
 Because our fabrics are 100% sourced from the Himalayas - and because they’re handmade using traditional methods - they possess a spirit.
 They are truly enlightened fashion.